superbignut/Fluid-Engine/README.md

             return future;
         }
 + ### CG
     Our interest in the conjugate gradient method is twofold.
-It is one of the most useful tecnniques for solving large linear systems  of equations, and it can also be adapted to solve nolinear optimization problems.
+It is one of the most useful tecnniques for solving large linear systems  of equations, and it can also be adapted to solve nolinear optimization problems[^1].

         BlasType::residual(A, *x, b, r);                           //r = A * x - b